 Tip: Being location independent means digital nomads need to be flexible.
 And you need tools to help stay flexible on the job.
-See how to achieve this in your professional life with Ganttic, the most flexible planning software.
+See how to achieve this in your professional life with Ganttic.
 Sign up for a live demo and let us walk you through set up and answer all your questions.

 Programming is perhaps the most popular digital nomad job because there is so much programming that needs to be done at the moment.
 Entrepreneurs need apps created, businesses need software and websites developed, and it’s so much easier to turn to a digital nomad rather than hire a full-time employee because of the flexibility.

-When businesses want to work with the very best marketers around, digital nomads offer a fantastic solution because they’re not bound by a location.
+When businesses need to hire for remote programmer jobs, digital nomads offer a fantastic solution because they’re not bound by a location.
 For example, if an American company needs an awesome programmer as soon as possible, they can hire one who fits their needs wherever they are in the world.

 If you are just a beginner, participating in a coding boot camp is a great way to sharpen your skills.